How to contribute

 Contribute to external libraries

 A great way to help us is to write or contribute to external libraries that either build on Brian or are useful for neural simulation.
+Take a look at what other people have done.

 Tell us what you would like to see in Brian